The Newark Project 2019-2022

 York University dig at Newark Bay, Deerness, Orkney, carried out between 1968 and

 1973.
-It all began in 1967 when Sam Berry was apparently chasing butterflies at
+It all began in 1967 when Sam Berry was at Newark, probably searching for

 Brothwell might be interested in …